 Why you chose your sampling method, any changes in sampling procedure, sampling problems, calculation of codend or bin dimensions and densities and any other calculations for total catch weight.
-Descriptions of how catch estimates were obtained should be recorded here.

-- If you use the captain's deck estimates as Official Total Catch weight, you should make a table comparing his deck estimates and yours. - Short comments on hauls sampled can go in the "comments" section of the Species Composition Form, but additional explanations on anything unusual, such as a high percentage of jellyfish in a tow, or comments on hauls not sampled, can be entered in the logbook. - Note details on factory processing, or observations on the biology of pollock.
+- Descriptions of how catch estimates were obtained should be recorded here. - Short comments on hauls sampled can go in the lines at the top of the Species Composition Form, but additional explanations on anything unusual, such as a high percentage of jellyfish in a tow, or comments on hauls not sampled, can be entered in the logbook.

+Note details on factory processing, or observations on the biology of pollock.